JoshWelsh/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README-MiniDrak.md

 The PWM is in 3 groups:

- - PWM 1, 2 and 3 in group1 - Left Aileron/Flaperon (24), Left VTAIL (79), Right VTAIL (80) will go here
+ - PWM 1, 2 and 3 in group1 - ElevonLeft=77, ElevonRight=78, null
- - PWM 4 and 5 in group2 - LEFT_MOTOR (78) and RIGHT_MOTOR (79) will go here
+ - PWM 4 and 5 in group2 - Throttle=70, null
- - PWM 6 in group3 - Right Aileron/Flaperon (25) will go here
+ - PWM 6 in group3 - null

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need to use DShot.

 - Set SERVO_BLH_OTYPE to 6 to denote DSHOT600
-- Set SERVO_BLH_MASK to 7 #enable motors 4 and 5 by adding 3 and 4, which is weird considering this is a bitmask and 3+4=7 but there is also a value for 7 (motor 8)
+- Set SERVO_BLH_MASK to 4
 - Set SERVO_BLH_AUTO to 1
-- Set SERVO_BLH_OTYPE to 6

 ## Battery Monitoring